Pallaveechaubey/mongodb-doc/README.md

 ## Data Modeling in MongoDB

-Let's break down data modeling in MongoDB into simple terms:

 ### Designing MongoDB schemas based on application requirements:
 - **Schema:** Think of a schema as a blueprint or plan for how your data will be organized in MongoDB.
 It defines the structure of your documents, including what fields they will have and what types of data those fields can hold.